ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/getusage.md

 Total usage:          12,706.68 Service-Unit Hours
 ```

-Please reach out to hpc@yale.edu with any comments or suggestions about how we can improve `getusage`.
+Please reach out to research.computing@yale.edu with any comments or suggestions about how we can improve `getusage`.